 Stimulants come in many forms such as:

-- Amphetamines (found in some cold medicines)
+- Amphetamines (found in some cold medicines and prescriptions medicines to treat ADHD)

 - Illegal drugs such as cocaine and methamphetamines